Registered Dietitian approved healthy, low oxalate snacks. Along with everything you need to know about a oxalate and kidney stone prevention!

 - We know how important dairy is for most people with kidney stones, so using a snack as an excuse to get in dairy is perfect!
 Mix plain yogurt with blueberries or your favorite fruit.

 - Low sodium crackers and fresh cheese.
-Try “hint of sea salt” Triscuits* (only 50mg per 6 crackers!) with fresh mozzarella.
+Try Hint of Salt Triscuits* (only 50mg per 6 crackers!) or Hint of Salt Wheat Thins* with fresh mozzarella.

 - Low sodium pretzels.
 Try Snyder’s of Hanover Unsalted Mini Pretzels* (0 mg of sodium per 19 minis!)